Joe Burns (cricketer): Recalls

-On 28 March 2018, Burns was urgently recalled to the Test side following the suspensions of Steve Smith, David Warner and Cameron Bancroft for ball tampering during the third Test of the Australian 2018 Tour of South Africa.
+On 28 March 2018, Burns was urgently recalled to the Test team following the suspensions of Steve Smith, David Warner and Cameron Bancroft for ball tampering during the third Test of the Australian 2018 Tour of South Africa.

 In February 2019, Burns was again recalled to the Test squad for the two match series against Sri Lanka, and opened the batting in both matches.
 In the first match, across both Sri Lanka innings, Burns fielded at slips and took three catches.
 In the second match, in Canberra, Burns scored his fourth Test century, hitting 180 in the first innings.

 In June 2019, Burns was diagnosed with a fatigue disorder, dating back to a viral infection that he suffered in October 2018.
 He recovered, and was recalled in the home Test series against Pakistan in November 2019, scoring 97 in Australia's only innings.

 Burns went on to play the subsequent three Test home series against New Zealand in December 2019 and January 2020, scoring a half century in the first Test at Perth.
 In April 2020, Cricket Australia awarded Burns with a central contract ahead of the 2020–21 season.

 Move to Italy

 In May 2024, Burns confirmed that he will be representing Italy as a tribute for his late brother.
-He is eligible to represent Italy through his mother's side and will now be a part of their squad for the sub regional qualifiers.
+He is eligible to represent Italy through his mother's nationality, and will now be a part of their squad for the sub regional qualifiers.
 He also revealed that he will be wearing the number 85 on his jersey to honor his brother as 85 was the number in the last team played.

-Burns debuted for Italy on June 8, against Luxembourg as part of Italy’s 2026 ICC Men's T20 World Cup qualification process.
+Burns debuted for Italy on June 8, against Luxembourg as part of Italy's 2026 ICC Men's T20 World Cup qualification process.

 In the Regional Qualifier A finals, Burns scored a century (108 not out) off 55 balls against Romania.
 Italy subsequently qualified for the Regional Finals.